Sonics legend Jim Marsh dies at 73

 However, he played his entire career (39 games during the 1971-72 season) with the Portland Trail Blazers.

-Following his pro career, Marsh spent 12 years serving as a color analyst with the Sonics.
+After his pro career, Marsh spent 12 years serving as a color analyst with the Sonics.

 Marsh’s greatest impact came later when he coached the imminently successful Friends of Hoop AAU team while serving as a mentor to Spencer Hawes, Jon Brockman, Martell Webster and Isaiah Thomas.

 “I can’t imagine how many thousands of people are sad right now because of this news,” said former Times columnist Steve Kelley.
 “In a lot of ways he was my best friend.
 The weird thing about saying that is, he was so many people’s best friend from every possible walk of life.
 Not just sports, but politics, charitable work and business and nationwide.
-As much of a figure he was in Seattle sports, was beloved across the country.
+As much of a figure he was in Seattle sports, he was beloved across the country.

 “Maybe the most selfless person I’ve ever met.
 He would do anything for anybody. … He had the biggest heart of anybody I’ve ever met.
 He didn’t discriminate in terms of social position or anything.
 He was the same to everybody.